LBHackney-IT/Infrastructure-Playbook/docs/control_tower.md

     - Staging
     - Development
     - Core
+    - Unmanaged

 ## Guardrails

-List the guardrails configured for the OUs?

-This may be a moveable thing so perhaps it's not feasibly to do that here?
+Multiple [Guardrails](https://docs.aws.amazon.com/controltower/latest/userguide/guardrails.html) are configured against every account based on the organisation unit that account resides in.
+They allow you to enforce polices or detect violations throughout the Control tower environment.

-## Account bootstrap
+## AWS Account bootstrap

-Initial Account set up information can be found in [Account provisioning](/account_provisioning).
+Initial Account set up information can be found in [account provisioning](/account_provisioning).

+## Creating a new AWS account

+Under certain circumstances new accounts can be [created for you](/creating_accounts).